-These guidelines were developed by the Maryland State Department of Education (MSDE) in consultation with the LSS Emergency Planning contacts, Maryland State Police, the Governor's Office of Crime Control and Prevention, the Maryland School Psychologist Association, the Maryland Emergency Management Agency, the Maryland Department of the Environment, Johns Hopkins Lab, and Maryland Association of Boards of Education.
-The guidelines will help LSSs and schools in developing new plans and in reviewing and updating existing plans.
+These guidelines were developed and revised (2019) by MSDE in consultation with the Maryland Center for School Safety, LSS emergency planning contacts, the Maryland State Police, the Governor's Office of Crime Control and Prevention, the Maryland School Psychologist Association, the Maryland Emergency Management Agency, the Maryland Department of the Environment, Johns Hopkins University, and the Maryland Association of Boards of Education.
+The guidelines will assist LSSs and schools in developing new plans and in reviewing and updating existing plans.
 The planning process includes identifying and analyzing hazards in the school and community and taking measures to mitigate those hazards.
-A comprehensive emergency plan should address mitigation/prevention, preparedness, response, and recovery and should provide guidance to accommodate, safeguard, and evacuate all students, staff, and visitors, including individuals with disabilities.
-The plan should be stored, electronically if possible, in a place that is both secure and easily accessible.
+A comprehensive emergency plan should address prevention, protection, mitigation, response, and recovery and should provide guidance to accommodate, safeguard, and evacuate all students, staff, and visitors, including individuals with disabilities.
+The plan should be stored electronically, if possible, in a place that is both secure and easily accessible.
 All stakeholders should know how to access the plan.
 Abbreviated flip charts or similar documents are often used to assist staff with a quick response during an emergency.
-These documents should be kept simple, and list basic emergency procedures for classroom teachers, staff, students, and visitors.
+These documents should be kept simple and list basic emergency procedures for classroom teachers, staff, students, and visitors.
 However, the documents are not a replacement for comprehensive district or school plans.
-Additionally, communication with parents regarding emergency response should be included in the document and parents should have a copy of the information that pertains to them.
-Parents of students with disabilities should be included in the planning process and know what procedures are in place for their child/children.
-Relevant information should be shared with parents to assist with implementation and understanding of the plan, while also not compromising security.
+Additionally, communication with parents/guardians regarding emergency response should be included in the document and parents/guardians should have a copy of the information that pertains to them.
+Parents/guardians of students with disabilities should be included in the planning process and know what procedures are in place for their child/children.
+Relevant information should be shared with parents/guardians to assist with implementation and understanding of the plan, while also not compromising security.